meowskers/BeirRun/Grading.md

 - Most code is in [repository](https://github.com/meowskers/BeirRun)

 Have you generated any documentation for the project and is your code easily understood?
-- foo
+- Worked on Grading.md document

 Did you need to learn new technologies?
 Did you document your learning path in a tutorial?
 - Learned processing
-- foo
+- Learned basic web development, HTML, CSS, React

 Are you providing a roadmap for your contributions and what you are generating and learning?
-- foo
+- I have committed my changes to the website

 Are you participating in community activities such as code reviews and the discussion forum?
-- Large participation in the private Group Me developers chat
+- Large participation in the private Group Me developers chat as well as private channels

 ### Issac Kim
 How much have you contributed locally and/or offered back to the external community?